Useful information for Fire Prevention

 Test your smoke alarms once a month

-Replace alarm batters at least once a year
+Replace alarm batteries at least once a year

 Never "borrow" alarm batteries